-Table 4-35 provides information regarding past landslides in the Eastern Region of Montana.
-There has been two federally declared events within the project area from 1974 to present.
+Table 4-39 provides information regarding past landslides in the Eastern Region of Montana.
+There has been one federally declared event within the project area from 1974 to present.

-Table 4-35Eastern Montana Landslides (1950 - 2022)
+Table 4-39 Eastern Montana Landslides (1950 - 2022)

 Date Counties Affected Comments 1986 Daniels, Dawson, Valley A disaster declaration was declared after heavy rains, landslides, and flooding in the affected areas.